Jack Johnson (boxer): World heavyweight champion

 Johnson's efforts to win the world heavyweight title were initially thwarted, as at the time world heavyweight champion James J. Jeffries refused to face him, and retired instead.
 However, Johnson did fight former champion Bob Fitzsimmons in July 1907, and knocked him out in two rounds.

 Johnson finally won the world heavyweight title on December 26, 1908, a full six years after lightweight champion Joe Gans became the first African American boxing champion.
 Johnson's victory over the reigning world champion, Canadian Tommy Burns, at the Sydney Stadium in Australia, came after following Burns around the world for two years and taunting him in the press for a match.
 Burns agreed to fight Johnson only after promoters guaranteed him $30,000.
 The fight lasted fourteen rounds before being stopped by the police in front of over 20,000 spectators, and Johnson was named the winner.

 After Johnson's victory over Burns, racial animosity among whites ran so deep that some, including renowned American author Jack London, called for a "Great White Hope" to take the title away from Johnson.
 While Johnson was heavyweight champion, he was covered more in the press than all other notable black men combined.
 The lead-up to the bout was peppered with racist press against Johnson.
-Even the New York Times wrote of the event, "If the black man wins, thousands and thousands of his ignorant brothers will misinterpret his victory as justifying claims to much more than mere physical equality with their white neighbors."
-As title holder, Johnson thus had to face a series of fighters each billed by boxing promoters as a "great white hope", often in exhibition matches.
+An editorial in the New York Times ("Pugilists as Race Champions") expressed a concern that the fight would "have the deplorable effect of intensifying racial antagonisms and of making race problems more difficult of solution": If the black man wins, thousands and thousands of his ignorant brothers will misinterpret his victory as justifying claims to much more than mere physical equality with their white neighbors.
+If the negro loses, the members of his race will be taunted and irritated [provoked] because of their champion's downfall.As title holder, Johnson thus had to face a series of fighters each billed by boxing promoters as a "great white hope", often in exhibition matches.
 In 1909, he beat Tony Ross, Al Kaufman, and the middleweight champion Stanley Ketchel.

+Ketchel and Johnson were friends.
 The match with Ketchel was originally thought to have been an exhibition, and in fact it was fought by both men that way, until the 12th round, when Ketchel threw a right to Johnson's head, knocking him down.
 Quickly regaining his feet, and very annoyed, Johnson immediately dashed straight at Ketchell and threw a single punch, an uppercut, a punch for which he was famous, to Ketchel's jaw, knocking him out.
 The punch knocked out Ketchell's front teeth; Johnson can be seen on film removing them from his glove, where they had been embedded.